 Both of those sound awfully useful, but let’s dig a bit deeper and see if they make both practical and financial sense in Las Vegas and surrounding areas.

 Honest solar companies do not include solar batteries by default here in Las Vegas because they are still quite expensive compared to how frequently you will actually use them.
 What a battery system can power at what any reasonable person would call an “affordable price,” does not include central air conditioning , pool pumps, electric water heaters or charging electric vehicles.
-These high load appliances will require 3 or more units to power them.
-Read on to learn why this is so.
+These high load appliances will require 3 or more battery units to power them.
+More on this in a minute.

 Most solar PV systems in Las Vegas and surrounding areas are connected to the power grid (grid-tied).
 The power company’s grid acts like a virtual battery “storing” excess power production as credits on your power bill.
 Those credits then pay for the power you need at night, on cloudy days or in the peak of summer heat.
 Unlike adding a physical battery which can cost upwards of $20,000 per unit when all the labor, permit, additional switch gear, and critical loads panel installation are added in, you will not pay any additional cost for this “virtual battery.”